Kendall and Kylie Jenner Show Lots of Leg At NBC’s Golden Globes After-Party

-Both Kendall and Kylie Jenner showed off bared their legs in their high-slit dresses on Sunday night.
-The “Keeping Up with the Kardashians” reality stars attended NBC Universal’s Golden Globes after-party.
+Both Kendall and Kylie Jenner showed off bared their legs in their high-slit dresses on Sunday night when the “Keeping Up With the Kardashians” stars attended NBC Universal’s Golden Globes after-party.

-The duo looked similar is pulled back hair, but went in opposite directions with their style choices of the night.
+The duo looked similar is pulled-back hair but went in opposite directions with their style choices.

-Kendall opted for Christian Louboutin snakeskin pumps that matched her burnt orange and strapless Paule Ka dress.
-Kylie Jenner went more casual on the shoe side, choosing Jimmy Choo’s popular Lucy heel in nude suede.
-When it came to her dress though, Kylie wore a shimmery metallic Labourjoisie gown.
+Kendall opted for Christian Louboutin snakeskin pumps that matched her orange strapless Paule Ka dress.
+Kylie went more casual on the shoe side, choosing Jimmy Choo’s popular Lucy heel in nude suede.
+When it came to her dress, though, Kylie wore a shimmery metallic Labourjoisie gown.

 Other partygoers included Tom Ford, Ruth Negga, Vanessa Hudgens and Mandy Moore.